Gata Kamsky: World Championship Candidate (1993–96)

 In 1993, the rival organisations FIDE and PCA each held Interzonal tournaments.
 Kamsky played in both, and in both cases qualified for the respective Candidates Tournaments.
 The Candidates tournaments were largely dominated by Kamsky and Viswanathan Anand.

 In the first round of the 1994–95 FIDE Candidates matches, Kamsky beat Paul van der Sterren (+3=3−1).
-Kamsky's quarter-final match against Anand, held in July and August 1994 in Sanghi Nagar, India, was more dramatic.
+Kamsky's second round (Candidates semifinal) match against Anand, held in July and August 1994 in Sanghi Nagar, India, was more dramatic.
 After draws in the first two games, Anand won the next two games to take an imposing 3–1 lead.
 Game 5 was drawn.
 Kamsky then scored 2½–½ in the remaining three games to tie the match 4–4 (+2=4−2), then won the two rapid chess playoff games to win the match.
-In the semifinal, held in Sanghi Nagar in February 1995, Kamsky routed Valery Salov 5½–1½ (+4=3−0).
+In the third round (Candidates final), held in Sanghi Nagar in February 1995, Kamsky routed Valery Salov 5½–1½ (+4=3−0).

 In the 1994–95 PCA Candidates matches, Kamsky beat Vladimir Kramnik in the quarter-finals in New York in June, 1994.
 In September, 1994 Kamsky beat Nigel Short in the semifinals in Linares, Spain.
 In the March 1995 final against Anand in Las Palmas, the FIDE result was reversed, with Kamsky losing (+1=7−3).

 In the September 1994 match against Short, there was a highly publicized confrontation between Kamsky's father, Rustam Kamsky, and Short.

 In 1996, Kamsky played a 20-game match against Anatoly Karpov for the FIDE World Chess Championship 1996 title at Elista in Kalmykia, losing 7½–10½ (+3=9−6).